sandeepgangaram/a-todo-app/README.md

   - Simple feedback message on submission of a new Todo.
   - Basic Responsive design (could be improved a lot)

+- Bundled using Parcel
+  -To use dowloand the code
+  -Run -> 'npm install'
+  -Run -> 'node server.js'

 Feel free to use and populate the api.
 Be gentle!